infobar-image

 1. Memory loss

 We all know that not getting enough sleep makes it difficult for your brain to form new memories.
-So it's almost as though without sleep most of the memory cells in the brain shut down and you can't commit new experiences to memory.
+So it's almost as though, without sleep, most of the memory cells in the brain shut down, and you can't commit new experiences to memory.

 Sleep, according to researchers, is crucial to the process of consolidating what we learn in the brain.
-To put it another way, we require adequate rest in order to retain new knowledge and commit it to memory.
+To put it another way, we require adequate rest to retain new knowledge and commit it to memory.

 2. Increased toxins in brain tissues